jwelrynewone/docs/Emergency-Modules/Collateral-Settlement.md

 The collateral settlement process concerns a single collateral type for a given stablecoin.
 To trigger the complete emergency shutdown of a stablecoin, collateral settlement should be initiated for all collateral accepted for this stablecoin.

 If different collateral settlements are triggered for a same stablecoin, stablecoin holders have the possibility to redeem the collateral of their choice.
 If two collaterals `A` and `B` are being settled, to prevent stablecoin holders from all redeeming collateral `A` and not collateral `B` thus penalizing SLPs and HAs of collateral `A`, the protocol caps the amount it is possible to claim for users for a given stablecoin.
-The cap is set to the same quantity as the one used to compute Hedging Agents hedge: it is the amount of collateral corresponding to the outstanding stablecoin value.
+The cap is set to the same quantity as the one used to compute Leverage Agents hedge: it is the amount of collateral corresponding to the outstanding stablecoin value.

-Another remark is that the reason why stable holders are not handled with the same oracle value as HAs is to prevent arbitrages among them during collateral settlement.
-If the value used to compute the claims in collateral was that of the beginning of the claim period \(the one used for HA\), then if this value decreased during the claim period meaning that stable holders would end up getting less than what they would get at current oracle value: there could be incentives for them not to claim anything because they could be treated at a more advantageous oracle value by burning their stablecoins and asking for a collateral that is not being settled.
+Another remark is that the reason why stable holders are not handled with the same oracle value as LAs is to prevent arbitrages among them during collateral settlement.
+If the value used to compute the claims in collateral was that of the beginning of the claim period \(the one used for LA\), then if this value decreased during the claim period meaning that stable holders would end up getting less than what they would get at current oracle value: there could be incentives for them not to claim anything because they could be treated at a more advantageous oracle value by burning their stablecoins and asking for a collateral that is not being settled.

-If after a collateral settlement process there is collateral left because of a protocol surplus, or because not all stable holders and LPs came to claim during the claim period, governance has the ability to allocate the leftover collateral where it wants to \(for instance to SLPs of another collateral type\).
+If after a collateral settlement process there is collateral left because of a protocol surplus, or because not all stable holders and LPs came to claim during the claim period, governance has the ability to allocate the leftover collateral where it wants to \(for instance to IAs of another collateral type\).